-This month in the same village; al – Our, Egypt, a church was dedicated in memory of the 21 men, — al – Shohadaa’ (Martyrs) church.
+Last month in the same village; al – Our, Egypt, a church was dedicated in memory of the 21 men, — al – Shohadaa’ (Martyrs) church.
 Families of the men began planning for a church in their honor shortly after their deaths.
 The idea of a church being erected in their honor was not welcome by many in the village and surrounding areas.
 In the initial planning stages the idea was met with Molotov cocktails and an angry mob.

 “There were already cars on fire.
 People had been bloodied.
 Stones and bricks had been thrown.” — Mina Abdelmalak, Coptic Christian

 Today the dreams of the martyrs families are alive — in a church dedicated to their sacrifice.
 There are hopes of bringing the remains of the men, (identified in a mass grave on the shores of Libya), to rest in the church building.